 - The influence of physical activity, sedentary behaviour, and/or sleep on human health, growth and development (e.g., research investigating the association between children’s sedentary behaviour and developmental outcomes, such as cognition or fitness; research reporting the results of or describing the protocol for physical activity interventions to improve the health outcomes in humans, such as improving body composition in obese individuals or bone mineral density in elderly individuals; research investigating the mechanisms behind the influence of physical activity on the outcomes of treatment in clinical populations)

 The examples given above are not exhaustive – they are only intended to give an indication of the variety of research that can be submitted for the symposium, so please don’t be detracted from submitting your work if it doesn’t fit neatly into one of the themes/examples mentioned above.

-Late-breaking abstracts (where abstracts will be considered for poster presentation only, except in very exceptional circumstances as judged by the selection panel – e.g., innovative research for which data collection was not available before the regular submission deadline):
+Late-breaking abstracts (where abstracts will be considered for poster presentation only, except in very exceptional circumstances as judged by the selection panel – e.g., innovative research for which data collection and analysis could not be finalised in time to submit before the regular submission deadline):

 Closes: 30th April 2024